 The interior still has handsomely-detailed, glazed panelled-wood doors and various plaster cornices are still intact.
 The upper floor, originally the Council Chamber and meeting hall, contains 22-foot high ceilings.
 The first floor, formerly an indoor market, contains 13-foot high ceilings.
 A semi-deteriorated carved bull's head and a sheaf of wheat on the James Street entrance are all that remain to indicate the use of the east wing basement as a market.
 The second phase, a northeast wing cut-stone addition to the original structure, was constructed in 1865 to accommodate the relocated County offices and courthouse.

 The Old Courthouse is currently home of the Sullivan Mahoney Courthouse Theatre.
-The building contains the administration and production offices of Carousel Players, the Niagara Symphony Orchestra, the Arts Mosh Pit (Essential Collective Theatre, Niagara Dance Company and the Niagara Region Musician’s Association), a rehearsal studio and a 125-seat performance space.
+The building contains the administration and production offices of Carousel Players, the Niagara Symphony Orchestra, the Essential Collective Theatre, a rehearsal studio and a 125-seat performance space.
 The facility is actively used by local theatre, dance and music organizations from the Niagara region; many are members of the Downtown Alliance for the Performing Arts.